Installing PostgreSQL on Linux

 port = 5432

-In some cases, the hashtag is already removed in the distributed file.
+If necessary, the hashtag has already been removed from the delivered file.

 tcpip_socket = true

-Afterwards, save the configuration file with CTRL+O and leave the editor with CTRL+X.
+Then save the configuration file using the CTRL+O shortcut and exit the editor using the CTRL+X shortcut.

 pg_hba.conf